MacsiDigital/laravel-api-client/README.md

 We by default use standard RESTful method calls:-

-- get - retreive record(s)
+- get - retreive records
 - post - create a record
 - patch - update a record
 - put - replace a record
 - delete - delete a record

+We also add a find call, as most api's have different endpoints for get and find.

+- find - retreive a single record

 However some API's have different ideas on what methods to call (we are looking at you Xero).

-So you override the default methods by adding these attributes or methods to your models
+So you override the default create and update methods by adding these attributes or methods to your models

 ```php
 	protected $createMethod = 'post';